wattson12/Running/README.md

 ### Support

 The app runs on iOS 17+.
 The main reason for this limitation is to use SwiftData as a caching layer

+### Development

+I work on most of the features by opening the SPM package (`xed Packages`), selecting the target for the feature I'm working on and developing via previews / tests.
+You can open the full app with `xed Running.xcodeproj`

+Running in the simulator will use preview dependency values and running on a device will use live values